seananderson/metafolio/inst/ms/ms.md

 stability, not just biodiversity itself [@pressey2007; @beechie2013].
 In particular, our results suggest that response diversity should be a mainstream element of conservation, not just species and functional diversity [@mori2013].
-Our analysis also illustrates how conserving a portfolio of populations, ideally selected for response diversity, can help integrate across environmental uncertainty when spatial planning [@ando2012].
+Our analysis also illustrates how conserving a portfolio of populations, ideally selected for a wide range of environmental tolerance, can help integrate across environmental uncertainty when spatial planning [@ando2012].
 This is particularly important given the uncertainty surrounding the future ecological responses to climate change [@walther2002].
 Finally, the increasing rapidness and variability of environmental change necessitates a dynamic approach in which spatial planning is re-evaluated at regular intervals [@hannah2002a] --- perhaps testing for changes in population and species asynchrony in addition to changes in local productivity and variability.
-Combined, our results detail a pathway by which environmental response diversity can underpin the stability of ecological systems.
+Combined, our results detail a pathway through which population diversity in environmental tolerance can underpin the stability of ecological systems.
 This pathway highlights that diverse natural portfolios may be critical for the conservation of metapopulations in the face of increasing climate variability and change.